ietxaniz/vscode-fold-ninja/README.md

 ## Features and Usage

-### New!
-Menu Options for Enhanced Control
+### Menu Options for Enhanced Control

 Fold Ninja now offers a menu with multiple options, providing you with more control over how you view your code:

 1. **Collapse**: Instantly fold all sections of your code.
+2. **Collapse first**: Instantly fold first folding section of your code.
-2. **Expand**: Unfold all sections to view your entire codebase.
+3. **Expand**: Unfold all sections to view your entire codebase.
-3. **Change Status to Collapsing**: Set Fold Ninja to automatically collapse certain sections (like comments or verbose error management in Go).
+4. **Change Status to Collapsing**: Set Fold Ninja to automatically collapse certain sections (like comments or verbose error management in Go).
+4. **Change Status to Collapsing first**: Set Fold Ninja to automatically collapse first foldable section.
-4. **Change Status to Expanding**: Automatically expand all sections of your code.
+5. **Change Status to Expanding**: Automatically expand all sections of your code.
-5. **Change Status to Inactive**: Deactivate Fold Ninja to view your code in its original state.
+6. **Change Status to Inactive**: Deactivate Fold Ninja to view your code in its original state.

 Accessing these options is simple: